emeargt/cross-pages/index.md

 ---
-title: Welcome to my blog
+title: INDEX
 ---
+This is test content for the index page.
+Ideally there will be links to blog entries here that are formatted nicely!